arcus/education_modules/sql_intermediate/sql_intermediate.md

 Aggregation by itself is somewhat limited, so we often use aggregation in partnership with `GROUP BY`, which we'll look at next.

-### GROUP BY Statement
+### GROUP BY Clause

 Often, you are interested in statistics by group, such as the average BMI for men and for women, or the standard deviation of reading test scores in teens with ADHD, depression, neither condition, or both conditions.

-The `GROUP BY` statement is used to group column results into only the unique/distinct values among them, and is used in combination with aggregate functions to generate summary statistics about the larger dataset that was "grouped" (i.e. "collapsed") by the `GROUP BY` statement.
+The `GROUP BY` clause is used to group column results into only the unique/distinct values among them, and is used in combination with aggregate functions to generate summary statistics about the larger dataset that was "grouped" (i.e. "collapsed") by `GROUP BY`.

-The code block below shows an example of using the `GROUP BY` statement to summarize some simple information from the **patient** table.
+The code block below shows an example of using the `GROUP BY` clause to summarize some simple information from the `patients` table.

 ```sql